department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 ---

 ## Assumptions/Risks
 *Your Discovery (next section) should describe how you'll validate these items.
-Address risks related to usability, value to users, feasibility/implementation, and viability given organizational constraints.*
+Identify risks related to usability, value to users, feasibility/implementation, and viability given organizational constraints.*
 - Usability:
 - Value:
 - Feasibility: